 These solutions provide DHW throughout the year, and they can be supported by heat pumps, boilers or electric heaters to ensure you have the hot water you require at all times.

 If you are planning to replace your existing boiler and already have solar panels on your home, many of our products are designed to support the use of energy from these panels to supplement your heating with a completely natural, green energy source.
 We also offer a range of solar collectors, and if you are investing in a new heating system, we advise you to consider designing it from the outset to incorporate these collectors.
-We provide evacuated tube and flat plate collector systems, both of which can be mounted on your roof.

 Taking advantage of this renewable energy technology will help you to lower your consumption of mains energy, which in turn will reduce your fuel bills and cut your carbon footprint.

 High performance flat-plate collectors are the perfect addition to any DHW or heating system.